warncke/immutable-access-control/README.md

 limit the amount of system resources that can be consumed by unauthorized users.

+#### Access control for index pages

+    route:/index:1

+In Immutable Access Control all routes must have a named path segment.

+In Immutable Apps the `/` page is called `index` so `/index` is used to set an access control rule for the index page or `/foo/bar/index` for an index page at a deeper level.

+This creates the possibility for conflicts with any directories named `index` so if route based access control on a directory named index is required extra care must be taken to evaluate and avoid potential conflicts with index pages.

+    route:/:1

+If a rule is set with only a slash or a trailing slash this will be converted to /index.

+#### Access control for child directories

+    route:/foo:1

+This rule allows access to `/foo` and *all* child directories of `foo`.

+All route access control rules apply to all the child paths of the given path.

+#### Limiting access to child directories

+    route:/foo:1
+    route:/foo/bar:0

+The first `/foo` rule gives access to everything under `/foo` while the second rule denies access to `/foo/bar` and everything under it.

+More specific rules override less specific rules.

+#### Case sesitivity for routes

+    route:/foo:get:1
+    route:/Foo/GET:1

+Rules are case sensitive and these two rules will be evaluated differently.

+It is recommended to always use lower case for both routes and methods.

+Normalizing requests to lower case - ideally by redirecting upper-case requests to lower-case versions - should be done before applying access control rules.

+Immutable App normalizes requests to lower case by default.

 ## Creating a new Immutable Access Control instance

     var accessControl = new ImmutableAccessControl()